open5e/open5e/content/srd/magic-items.md

 > *Wondrous item, rare*

-This delicate silver chain has a brilliant-­‐‑cut black gem pendant.
+This delicate silver chain has a brilliant-­cut black gem pendant.
 While you wear it, poisons have no effect on you.
 You are immune to the poisoned condition and have immunity to poison damage.